 Antony de Hooges served as business manager of Rensselaerswijck, beginning somewhere between March 1645 and February 1646 and running through March 1648.
 De Hooges recorded the colony’s business and some personal observations in the Memorandum Book.

-• Manuscript Images at the Digital Collections of the New York State Library
+• Memorandum Book of Antony de Hooges manuscript images at site of the New York State Library

 From the Collections of the New York Public Library